okta/okta.github.io/_source/_posts/2018-03-15-build-react-native-authentication-oauth.md

   @end
 ```

-This holds the authorization flow information that started before you redirect to Okta.
+This property holds the authorization flow information that started before you redirect to Okta.
 After Okta authorizes you, it redirects to the `redirect_uri` that's passed in.

 The authorization flow starts from an `openURL()` app delegate method.
 To add it, open `AppDelegate.m` and import `AppAuth.h`.